joris-pries/DutchDraw/README.md

 ## Paper

-This package is an implementation of the ideas from INSERTONZEPAPER, where VERHAALWATWEINDEPAPERDOEN.
+This package is an implementation of the ideas from `The Dutch Draw: Constructing a Universal Baseline for Binary Prediction Models', where VERHAALWATWEINDEPAPERDOEN.

 ### Citation

 If you have used the DutchDraw package, please also cite: INSERTONZEBIBTEX

 ## Installation